Ernie Stautner: Personal life and death

 According to Cinema Treasures, Stautner is a former owner of the Sara-Placid Drive-In Theater in North Elba, New York.

 Stautner, Matt Snell, Mickey Spillane, and drummer Buddy Rich each appeared in their own Miller Lite Beer commercial as the product was launched in 1973.
-This was the first set of ads that spawned the wildly successful Less Filling, Tastes Great campaign.
+This was the first set of ads that spawned the successful Less Filling, Tastes Great campaign.

 Stautner died at a Carbondale, Colorado nursing home at age 80 from complications of Alzheimer's disease.
 He is buried in Texas.